influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withExternalLabels(externalLabels)
 ```

-The labels to add to any time series or alerts when communicating with external systems (federation, remote storage, Alertmanager).
+"The labels to add to any time series or alerts when communicating with external systems (federation, remote storage, Alertmanager)."

 ### fn spec.withExternalLabelsMixin